kareman/SwiftShell/README.md

 ## Streams

-The types ReadableStream and WritableStream in `Context` above are ways to read and write text from/to commands, files or the application's own standard streams.
+The protocols ReadableStream and WritableStream in `Context` above can read and write text from/to commands, files or the application's own standard streams.
 They both have an `.encoding` property they use when encoding/decoding text.

 You can use `let (input,output) = streams()` to create a new pair of streams.
 What you write to `input` you can read from `output`.